OlivierCodol/MotorNet/README.md

 [<em>examples</em>](https://github.com/OlivierCodol/MotorNet/tree/master/examples) folder, as well as on the [documentation website](https://oliviercodol.github.io/MotorNet/build/html/index.html).
 Hopefully they will give a sense of how the  API is supposed to work.

+## Changelog

+See [here](https://oliviercodol.github.io/MotorNet/build/html/documentation/changelog.html) for a curated log of update contents.